 As you can see from the BLS data reviewed above, there is a large gap between entry level and experienced paralegal salary Connecticut.
 Below, you can see the breakout of U.S. salaries based on years of experience.

 Senior paralegals in supervisory positions often serve in law firms of more than 75 attorneys.
-This are the typically the largest wager earners, making between $70,000 and $96,000 as of 2016.
+These are typically the largest wager earners, making between $70,000 and $96,000 as of 2016.
 That figure jumped 4% in 2017, indicating the salary potential at the high end of the field.

 Mid-level paralegals with 4 to 6 years of experience often serve in small to midsize legal firms.
 Their salary range lies between $55,750 and $70,000.